-- Approach your car with the key in hand.
-Look around and inside the car before getting in. - When practical, travel on well-lit, populated streets.
-Keep windows closed and doors locked. - Put your purse in the glove compartment or on the floor. - Keep your car in gear at traffic lights and stop signs.
-If your safety is threatened, honk the horn and drive away as soon as possible. - If you believe you are being followed, don't pull into your driveway or park on a deserted street.
-Pull over to the curb where there are people, and let the car pass you.
-If the car still follows you, drive to the nearest place for help - a gas station or police station - or use your cell phone to call the police. - If you are followed into your driveway at night, stay in your car with the doors locked until you know the driver's intent.
-Sound the horn to get the attention of neighbors or to scare the other driver off. - When parking at night, choose a place that will be well lit when you return.
-Check for loiterers before leaving the car and look inside the car when returning to it. - Never leave the car keys in the ignition, even if you only park for a short time.
+- → Approach your car with the key in hand.
+Look around and inside the car before getting in. - → When practical, travel on well-lit, populated streets.
+Keep windows closed and doors locked. - → Put your purse in the glove compartment or on the floor. - → Keep your car in gear at traffic lights and stop signs.
+If your safety is threatened, honk the horn and drive away as soon as possible. - → If you think you're being followed, don't pull into your driveway or park on a deserted street.
+Pull over to the curb where there are people, and let the car

+- pass you.
+If the car still follows you, drive to the nearest place for help - a gas station or police station - or use your cellphone to call the police. - → If you are followed into your driveway at night, stay in your car with the doors locked until you know the driver's intent.
+Sound the horn to get the attention of neighbors or to scare the other driver off.
+If someone drives you home, ask the driver to wait until you're safely inside your home before leaving. - → When parking at night, choose a place that is well-lit.
+Check for loiterers before leaving the car and look inside the car when returning to it. - → Never leave the car keys in the ignition, even if you only park for a short time.
 Lock the car and take the keys with you.